Caceresenzo/idea/README.md

 ## File Sorter

 Make an app which detect file creation.
 With a tag system, move the file in the correct folder.

+## OniiChan(.app)

+Home-made solution to control my server named 'imouto'.
+Written with Spring Boot and Vue.js.

+The imouto (little sister) is being helped by her onii-chan (big brother).